 The Company reimburses Directors for the travel expenses of, or provides transportation on Company aircraft for, Board and Committee meetings, meetings with management or independent consultants or advisors, and other Company-related events, such as Investor Day and meetings with potential Board candidates.
-No Directors received personal use of Martin Marietta's aircraft or other perquisites or personal benefits in 2020.
+No non-employee Directors received personal use of Martin Marietta's aircraft or other perquisites or personal benefits in 2021.

-Equity Compensation Paid to Board Members
+Equity Compensation Paid to Non-Employee Board Members

-Non-employee Directors received an award of restricted stock units (RSUs) with a value of \$130,000 (rounded up to the nearest RSU) based on the closing price as of the date of grant, which was generally immediately following the 2020 Annual Meeting of Shareholders in May 2020.
-In May 2020, this award was 770 RSUs.
-Mr. Foxx received his RSU award of 508 RSUs when he joined the Board.
-The RSUs granted to the Directors in 2020 were fully vested upon award.
+Non-employee Directors received an award of restricted stock units (RSUs) with a value of \$145,000 (rounded up to the nearest RSU) based on the closing price as of the date of grant, which was generally immediately following the 2021 Annual Meeting of Shareholders in May 2021.
+In May 2021, this award was 388 RSUs.
+The RSUs granted to the Directors in 2021 were fully vested upon award.
 Directors are required to defer at least 50% of the RSUs until retirement from the Board.
 Directors may choose to voluntarily defer an additional portion of their RSUs, and any RSUs that are not so deferred are settled in shares of common stock of Martin Marietta as soon as practicable following the grant date.
 The RSUs were awarded under the Martin Marietta Amended and Restated Stock-Based Award Plan (the Stock Plan), which was approved by shareholders on May 19, 2016.
 The Stock Plan provides that, during any calendar year, no non-employee Director may be granted (i) restricted shares and other full-value stock-based awards, including RSUs, in respect of more than 7,000 shares of common stock of Martin Marietta or (ii) options or stock appreciation rights in respect of more than 20,000 shares of common stock of Martin Marietta.